bbawj/note-vault/Use Case Diagrams.md

 ![](https://i.imgur.com/LQfjtAm.png)

 ### include
 A **base use case is dependent on the included use case**; Extract use case fragments that are _duplicated_ in multiple use cases.
 The included use case cannot stand alone and the original use case is not complete without the included one.
-This should be used sparingly and only in cases where the duplication is significant and exists by design (rather than by coincidence).
+This helps to reduce redundancy in complex systems.

 ## Example Breakdown of Requirements
 Use Case for Library Management System